 This experience is available in conjunction with a visit to Sakkara.
 Sakkara was the central necropolis of the ancient Egyptian capital, Memphis.
 Today, it is famed for its many millennia-old burial tombs and monuments, not least Egypt’s earliest colossal stone building, the step pyramid of Djoser.

 Additional notes about the tour

-This experience lasts approximately 30 minutes, and is for up to 20 people.
+This is a private experience that lasts approximately 30 minutes, the maximum group size that is allowed is 20 people.
 It is available during Sakkara’s regular opening hours.

 We recommend watching the 2020 Netflix documentary Secrets of the Saqqara Tomb ahead of your visit for insight into the tomb’s discovery.

 This experience is only available to book as part of an A&K tailor-made holiday.